opticdev/optic/projects/rulesets-base/README.md

 // Use the spectral built in ruleset, or import your own! import { oas } from '@stoplight/spectral-rulesets';

+// This is the spectral class from the spectral-core package
-const spectral = new Spectral();
+// See how to use this https://meta.stoplight.io/docs/spectral/eb68e7afd463e-spectral-in-java-script const spectral = new Spectral();
 spectral.setRuleset(oas);